Adolf of Burgundy

 Adolf of Burgundy (1489–1540) was Lord of Veere and admiral of the Netherlands.

 Family

 Adolf was a son of Philip of Burgundy-Beveren and Anna van Borselen.
 This would one day make him Lord of Veere.
 The family resided at Zandenburg, near Veere.
+He was educated by Jacob Badt, a friend of Erasmus.

 Life

 In 1517 Adolf succeeded Philip of Burgundy-Blaton, who became Bishop of Utrecht, as admiral of the Netherlands until 1540.

+As admiral, he settled peacefully a conflict about fishing with the King of Denmark.
+As a result, he equipped some warships to protect the Dutch herring fishing fleet.
+In 1525 he accompanied a delegation of the Emperor to England, where he helped to conclude a treaty with France, in which the herring fishing was declared free.
+In 1537 Adolf became a member of the State Council.

+During his life, Adolf acquired great merits around the province of Zeeland, especially in building dikes and by his tireless support for trade, shipping and traffic.
+On the other hand, he was a fervent supporter of the Catholic Church and therefore countered the Reformation with irreconcilable hate.

+Adolf of Burgundy-Beveren also became Knight in the Order of the Golden Fleece in 1515.

+marriage and children

 In 1509 he married Anna of Bergen, daughter of John III of Bergen op Zoom.
-He had been taught by Jacob Badt, a friend of Erasmus.

-Adolf of Burgundy-Beveren also became Knight in the Order of the Golden Fleece in 1515.

 Adolf and Anne had 7 children: